jes/fuelsafe/README.md

 C | input power and GND
 D | to LED next to hose

+There is a 270 Ohm resistor in series with the LED next to the hose.
+There is no resistor on the output signal (A), so one must be supplied external to the FuelSafe if it is being used to drive an LED.
+There is a 4.7K Ohm resistor on the other half of the voltage divider which is used to sense the photoresistor.
+There is an arbitrary filtering capacitor across the output of the LM7805.

 ## Programming

 Using the above table of pin assignments from the programming header, connect the ATtiny to an Arduino as per any online